PoCInnovation/Workshops/software/10.Neo4j/README.md

 - Add the relationship `Author` in the `BooksRelationNodeI` interface.
 - Add the relationship `Author` in the `Books` factory.

-> :bulb: Take a look at this [documentation](https://themetalfleece.github.io/neogma-docs/docs/Models/Defining-a-Model#using-modelfactory) to understand how add relation in your factory.
+> 💡 Take a look at this [documentation](https://themetalfleece.github.io/neogma-docs/docs/Models/Defining-a-Model#using-modelfactory) to understand how add relation in your factory.

 ### Function

 Create the `BooksRelations.ts` file and develop three important function :

-:warning: This step is very hard and need some research to finish it.
+⚠️ This step is very hard and need some research to finish it.
 Take your time.

 - `linkBookToAuthor` which takes as parameters :
   - `bookId`: Book id